department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence.md

 - We plan to get your federal records, if needed, **and**
 - We plan to arrange for any added health exams or doctors' opinions that we may need

-If we discover that there are other private records we need to decide your claim, we’ll remove your claim from the FDC program and review it through the traditional claims process.
+If we discover that there are other private records we need to decide your claim, we’ll remove your claim from the FDC program and review it through the standard claims process.